ibalampanis/ai-ethics/guide.md

 In March 2023, more than 1,000 experts, including technology leaders like Elon Musk and Apple co-founder Steve Wozniak, signed an open letter urging a six-month pause in the development of new artificial intelligence (AI) systems.
 The letter emphasized the potential risks posed by AI experiments that are advancing rapidly and becoming increasingly powerful.
 The experts called for a halt to the creation of AI models beyond the capabilities of the most advanced publicly available system, GPT-4, developed by OpenAI.
 During this pause, researchers and AI labs should focus on creating new principles for designing AI systems that prioritize safety, transparency, and trustworthiness.
 Of course, this pivotal pause, advocated by experts across the globe, underscores the critical importance of ethical considerations in the ever-evolving world of artificial intelligence.

 ### Bias and Fairness

+- **Bias in Data Sets**: A significant problem regarding bias is found in data sets used to train AI tools.

+>Using Historical Data

 AI systems often learn from historical data, which may contain biases reflecting societal inequalities.
 If not addressed, these biases can perpetuate discrimination and unfairness, affecting individuals' opportunities and rights.

 In some fields, like healthcare, using AI algorithms that don't take into account the experiences of women and minority groups can lead to wrong results for those specific communities.
 Also, when companies use applicant tracking systems that analyze language, it can create biases that favor some candidates over others, based on the wording used in their resumes.